-WordPress gives you an option of restoring your entire blog, including the posts and comments, theme settings, plugins settings and the complete content including comments and other trackback details by a simple import.
-But in order to import all of these, you need to have a backup.
+WordPress gives you the option of restoring your entire blog, including the posts and comments, theme settings, plugins settings and the complete content including comments and other trackback details by a simple import.
+But to import all of these, you need to have a backup.

 Since WordPress is a blog platform that works entirely on a MySQL database, keeping a backup of your database is pretty much all you need (you might also want to backup your theme files once in a while, though).